 In select cities, you can rent a car through Express Drive with standard insurance included.
 Rental vehicles must be rented through the Express Drive program to be approved for use on the Lyft platform.

 Drivers are required to have a vehicle inspection before becoming approved to drive, and at least annually thereafter.
 Keep a current inspection form in your vehicle at all times while in driver mode.

-To find an inspection location, schedule an appointment, or upload your inspection document, see the Driver Dashboard.
 If you visit a mechanic on your own instead, have them use this form.
 Inspection cost varies depending on the area and the facility.